Kaaz/DiscordBot/readme.md

 ## Usage

-On the first run it will generate a config file, where the token goes.
-Also directories should end with a trailing slash.
+On the first run it will generate a config file and stop running.
+You'll need to at least set the token and the property **bot_enabled** to true